-It should be noted that the City is in the process of developing a city-wide traffic safety action plan.
+It should be noted that the City is in the process of developing a City-wide traffic safety action plan.
 This plan will have three components: 1) Neighborhood Traffic Calming, 2) Ryan Road corridor re-imagining, and 3) Comprehensive traffic plan.
 It is anticipated to be completed in early spring 2025.
 Addressing the quantity and quality of pedestrian crossings should be included in this plan.

-The community survey and community spending survey provided several opportunities for people to express their thoughts and comments on transportation.
+The Community Survey and Market Survey provided several opportunities for people to express their thoughts and comments on transportation.
 Responses included the following: